See our Outsourcing Provider Directory here

 • Parties looking to enter into a BPO relationship should not sign a canned form BPO contract.
 The process for due diligence and negotiating service contracts itself is key to allowing the parties to thoroughly understand their respective responsibilities and identify areas for continuous improvement and reward sharing with the outsourcer.

-• In BPO service contracts the parties should address the customer’s concern of loss of control and increased legal risks by first negotiating clear definition of the responsibilities assumed by the outsourcer and the authority retained by the customer, then negotiating sharing and limits of liability appropriate to the deal structure.
+• In BPO contracts the parties should address the customer’s concern of loss of control and increased legal risks by first negotiating clear definition of the responsibilities assumed by the outsourcer and the authority retained by the customer, then negotiating sharing and limits of liability appropriate to the deal structure.

 • A Service Level Agreement is necessary and appropriate in a BPO contract as a mechanism to ensure fair accountability of the outsourcer’s performance during the contract term.